The San Diego Real Estate Market

 Del Mar Race Track – Creative Commons Source

 Del Mar Culture and Landmarks

-Since Del Mar is situated such a small geographical area, it’s often described as a small, tight-knit community.
+Since Del Mar is situated within such a small geographical area, it’s often described as a small, tight-knit community.
 Since the area is home to high-end real estate, the citizens of Del Mar are older, more educated, and wealthy.
-The median age of the average Del Mar resident is 49, and almost 81% of citizens are college-educated.

 Del Mar Fairgrounds is host to the San Diego county fair every summer.
 The Del Mar County Fair attracts San Diegans and other local Southern Californians to the area every year.
 The Del Mar racetrack is also located on the fairgrounds.
 The racetrack is the second largest horse-racing venue in the western United States.

 Torrey Pines State Natural Reserve is a short drive from Del Mar.
 It’s one of the only areas home to the rare Torrey Pine Tree and other unique, indigenous plants and animals.
 The trails along the Reserve reach down to the beach, offering great day hikes in the warmer months.

 If you’re looking to buy or sell your property in Del Mar, we can help!
 We’re local San Diego real estate agents who work with a residential brokerage to provide our clients with the best possible service.

 If you head all the way west on I-8 freeway, you’ll eventually reach the area known as Mission Beach.
 This area encompasses about two miles of ocean-front housing.
 Mission Beach is also home to the historic Belmont Park, an amusement center created to stimulate the real estate market in the mid-1920s.